KIT-TVA/Vari-Joern/docs/samplers/T-Wise.md

-# The t-wise sampler
+# The t-wise Sampler

-This sampler returns a sample that achieves t-wise feature coverage, i.e., that covers all t-wise feature interactions (a t-wise feature interaction is a partial configuration setting t features to on or off).
+This sampler returns a sample that achieves t-wise feature interaction coverage.
+Internally, it uses the YASA implementation provided by FeatureIDE.
+To enable statistical analysis, the internally used random number generator is initialized with a random seed.

 ## Configuration